Girih: Two-level design

 The girih patterns on the Darb-e Imam shrine built in 1453 at Isfahan had a much more complex pattern than any previously seen.
 The details of the pattern indicate that girih tiles, rather than compass and straightedge, were used for decorating the shrine.
 The patterns appear aperiodic; within the area on the wall where they are displayed, they do not form a regularly repeating pattern; and they are drawn at two different scales.
 A large-scale pattern is discernible when the building is viewed from a distance, and a smaller-scale pattern forming part of the larger one can be seen from closer up.

 Although there is evidence that some ancient girih tilings used a subdivision rule to draw a two-level pattern, there are no known historic examples that can be repeated an infinite level of times.
 For example, the pattern used in the spandrel of the Darb-i Imam shrine (see figure) consists only of decagons and bowties, while the subdivision rule uses an elongated hexagon tile alongside these two shapes.
 Therefore, this design lacks self-similarity between the two levels.

 Aperiodicity

 A periodic tiling of the plane is the regular repetition of a "unit cell", in the manner of a wallpaper, without any gaps.
 Such tilings can be seen as a two-dimensional crystal, and because of the crystallographic restriction theorem, the unit cell is restricted to a rotational symmetry of 2-fold, 3-fold, 4-fold, and 6-fold.
 It is therefore impossible to tile the plane periodically with a figure that has five-fold rotational symmetry, such as a five-pointed star or a decagon.
 Patterns with infinite perfect quasi-periodic translational order can have crystallographically forbidden rotational symmetries such as pentagonal or decagonal shapes.
-These quasicrystal tilings contain shapes with five-fold symmetry that repeat periodically inbetween other shapes that do not repeat.
+These quasicrystal tilings contain shapes with five-fold symmetry that repeat periodically in between other shapes that do not repeat.